-Small quantities of loose tyres may also be located directly on impermeable surface, outside of normal storage areas, as part of handling processes, including the loading, unloading, and movement of waste within the site.
+Some loose EoLT may be located outside of designated storage areas, upon the impermeable surface as part of handling activities namely the loading, unloading and movement of waste within the site.

-In the unlikely occurrence where non-conforming waste may be found within loads, it shall be segregated and stored away from waste piles or in a suitable container.
+In the rare occasion that non-conforming waste may be found within loads, it shall be segregated and stored in excess of 6 m from waste piles or in a suitable container.
 Where there is risk of serious pollution, the Environment Agency shall be informed immediately.